fugudesign/maintenance-switch/readme.txt

 2. A setting page allows to define which roles can bypass the maintenance mode and to define the entire HTML code of the maintenance page, or use a custom file in your theme.

 == Changelog ==

+= 1.4.0 =
+* Add a info link about moving to GitHub
+* Test for compatibility with Wordpress 4.7

 = 1.3.8 =
 * Adding an option for stoping to return 503 error code